James R. Hansen

-James R. Hansen (born 1952) is a professor of history at Auburn University in Alabama.
+James R. Hansen (born 1952) is Professor Emeritus of history at Auburn University in Alabama.
 His book From the Ground Up won the History Book Award of the American Institute of Aeronautics and Astronautics in 1988.
 For his work, The Wind and Beyond (NASA) - (six-volume series), he was awarded the Eugene Ferguson Prize for Outstanding Reference Work by the Society for the History of Technology in 2005.

 Biography

 Hansen is from Fort Wayne, Indiana.
-He received his B.A. from Indiana University.
+He received his B.A. from Indiana University Fort Wayne.
 He also received his M.A. and Ph.D. from Ohio State University.
-Hansen serves on the Leadership Board of For All Moonkind, Inc. a nonprofit organization committed to developing a legal framework to manage and protect human cultural heritage in space.
+Hansen serves on the Leadership Board of For All Moonkind, Inc., a nonprofit organization committed to developing a legal framework to manage and protect human cultural heritage in space.